MichaelOliveTree/KeystoneGameBlocks/README.md

 - PERFORMANT is the third consideration because this framework is designed for AA games that focus on GAMEPLAY and not AAA games that often focus on GRAPHICS and AESTHETICS.
 - NEWORKING/MULTIPLAYER - the entire framework currently uses LOOPBACK messaging for virtually everything.
 This means making real network enabled games will be as simple as changing the HOST to target a remote server instead of LOCALHOST.
 This will also eventually allow for the EDITOR to support collaborative EDITING and UNDO/REDO options very easily.
 Keystone Game Blocks can use either the Lidgren UDP Connection objects or a custom derived version of the base Lidgren Connection object, which I developed myself, that uses TCP instead of UDP, and does so in an agnostic way so that the calling application does need to care whether it's working with a UDP Lidren Connection or the custom TCP Connection object.

- KGB features typical game framework things:
+ KGB features typical game framework things, such as...

 * 3D Editor
 * Hybrid Scene Graph (Nodes not ECS) with Scene Management functions including